chescos/csgo-skin-tester/readme.md

 ## Setup

+### Install the SourceMod Plugin on your CS:GO server

+In order to work, this application needs a CS:GO server that connects to it through a socket.
+You need to install the CS:GO Skin Tester [SourceMod Plugin](https://github.com/chescos/csgo-skin-tester-sm) for that.
+Detailed instructions for the installation can be found in the readme of the repository.

+Note that you can add the plugin to multiple CS:GO servers, and you can connect the plugin of each server to the same web app.
+This way, you can have one web app that works with any number of CS:GO servers.

+### Add Steam Accounts

 This app requires at least one Steam account in order to extract data from the CS:GO inspect links through the Steam API.
 Each Steam account can only inspect one skin at a time, so if you have some traffic then you might consider to add more than just one Steam account.
 The more Steam accounts, the more concurrent requests the app can serve.

 You can add new Steam accounts to the database through the `node cmd account:create` command.
 Here's an example: